HAILab-PUCPR/BioBERTpt/README.md

 [BioBERTpt(bio)](https://huggingface.co/pucpr/biobertpt-bio)

-These models was fine-tuned on Portuguese clinical and biomedical data, from BERT-multilingual.
+These models were fine-tuned on Portuguese clinical and biomedical data, from BERT-multilingual.
 These models refers to in-domains models, without a specific task.

 Next, see how to use BioBERTpt models for the NER task.